unsik6/BOJ_by_Cpp/README.md

 // unsik6
 // Inha University
-// major in Computer Engineering
+// major in Computer Science
 // major in Politics and Diplomacy